6 top tips for healthy eating

 Want to improve your diet?
 Check out these top tips for cutting down on all those bad things you shouldn’t be eating…

-Eating healthily is easier than you think.
-By making a few simple changes to the way you shop, cook and think about food, you can transform your everyday diet.
+Eating healthily doesn’t have to be boring.
+By making a few simple changes to the way you shop, cook and think about food, you can transform your lifestyle.

 1. Grill more often